-With cyber attacks becoming increasingly sophisticated and targeted, cyber awareness continues to be a key priority for many organisations.
+With cyber attacks becoming increasingly sophisticated and targeted, creating an effective cyber security awareness program has become a key priority for many organisations.
 According to a recent study, the total annual cost of cybercrime for a company has jumped from $11.7 million in 2017 to a record high of $13 million.

 Whilst external threats are constantly emerging, insider employees remain a common problem.
 It is vital to keep pace with the impact of cyber trends and the evolving digital landscape as small errors or a lack of awareness can lead to grave reputational damages.
 In fact, 52% of businesses admit that employees are their biggest weakness in IT security, with their careless actions putting business IT security strategy at risk.
 As a result, it’s never been more important to make Cyber Security awareness a priority.